Bremsstrahlung: X-ray tube

 Spectrum of the X-rays emitted by an X-ray tube with a rhodium target, operated at 60 kV.
 The continuous curve is due to bremsstrahlung, and the spikes are characteristic K lines for rhodium.
 The curve goes to zero at 21 pm in agreement with the Duane–Hunt law, as described in the text.

 In an X-ray tube, electrons are accelerated in a vacuum by an electric field towards a piece of material called the "target".
 X-rays are emitted as the electrons hit the target.

-Already in the early 20th century physicists found out that X-rays consist of two components, one independent of the target material and another with characteristics of fluorescence.
-Now we say that the output spectrum consists of a continuous spectrum of X-rays with additional sharp peaks at certain energies.
+By the early 20th century, physicists understood that X-ray tube output had two components, one independent of the target material and another with characteristics of fluorescence.
+Now, it is known that the output spectrum consists of a continuous spectrum of X-rays with additional sharp peaks at certain energies.
 The former is due to bremsstrahlung, while the latter are characteristic X-rays associated with the atoms in the target.
 For this reason, bremsstrahlung in this context is also called continuous X-rays.
 The German term itself was introduced in 1909 by Arnold Sommerfeld in order to explain the nature of the first variety of X-rays.

 The shape of this continuum spectrum is approximately described by Kramers' law.

 The formula for Kramers' law is usually given as the distribution of intensity (photon count) $I$ against the wavelength $\lambda$ of the emitted radiation: